Germany outlaws Islamist organization Ansaar International | DW | 05.05.2021

 It added that it believes that the group's missionary activities violate Germany's constitutional order.

-Children from Germany would be sent to institutions set up by Ansaar International abroad "in order to internalize Salafist extremist content there and carry it back to Germany," the ministry said.
+Children from Germany would be sent to institutions set up by Ansaar International abroad "in order to internalize Salafist extremist content there and carry it back to Germany," the ministry warned.

+Some Salafists — strict Sunni Muslims — seek the implementation of Sharia law.
+Militants advocate violence to establish states they might consider as representing true Islam.

+Germany's domestic intelligence said in its annual report last year that the country's number of Salafists had increased to an all-time high of 12,150 in 2019, listing them among "Islamist

 mvb/msh (dpa, AFP)